nahuelcandia/pci-blackbox/doc/Implementation Guide.md

 The table EncryptedCards is the only location where encrypted card data is stored.

+The deleted encrypted CVC codes might remain on disk for a while after deletion, due to the design of PostgreSQL.
+To ensure they are erased, do a VACUUM FULL ever 10 minutes or so.

 ## 3. Logging

 The logging settings must not be disabled.